georgeus19/klofan/docs/use-cases/food-use-case.md

 ![Schema After Ingredient Recommendation](./img/after-ingredients.png)

 The user continues with the food recommendations and gets to the state portrayed below.
-They could find "schema:NutritionInformation" and map the food component properties themselves or it could be mostly done with a recommendation if the tool offered it.
-The user could also continue with the properties of the ingredient or food to map them to known vocabulary terms and generate output rdf or just generate the rdf as is similarly how it is done in the previous sub use case.
+They could find "schema:NutritionInformation" and map the food component propertySets themselves or it could be mostly done with a recommendation if the tool offered it.
+The user could also continue with the propertySets of the ingredient or food to map them to known vocabulary terms and generate output rdf or just generate the rdf as is similarly how it is done in the previous sub use case.

 ![Final Use Case Schema](./img/food-with-vocabs.png)